Fungal nail infections

 • Itchy, red or swollen skin around the nail

-• Pain when applying pressure on the affected nail
+• Pain when applying pressure to the affected nail

 • Whitish thickening of the nail